LeoQK/SC2-Bots/README.md

 | Macro            | Build and manage an economy | Mine ressources, create new buildings, produce army units and updates | Good macro leads to a large army, multiple base expansions, and continous flow of production |
 | Mirco            | Control an army | Coordinate individual units' movements and actions in combat | Good mirco leads to quick and adaptive maneuvers and a high survivability of units |

 Depending on a player's skill, the player might decide to pursue a micro or macro-intensive gameplay.
+This choice is often influenced by the player's opponent and the map on which the game takes place.

 The game ends if one of the players has lost all their buildings, or a player resigns.
 A game can last anywhere from 5 to 30 minutes.

 To gain a glimpse of what StarCraft II gameplay is like, take a look at one the professional esports matches on [YouTube](https://www.youtube.com/watch?v=QFFrMJykL2w).

 ### Complexity